JamesDLD/terraform/Best-Practice/BestPractice-2/README.md

 Best Practice 2
 ------------
-In this article we will see how to set terraform, our provider and modules version, see [this article](https://www.terraform.io/docs/configuration/terraform.html) from terraform.io website to learn more about managing terraform version.
+In this article we will see how to set Terraform, provider and modules version (see [this article](https://www.terraform.io/docs/configuration/terraform.html) from terraform.io website to learn more about managing Terraform version).

 In this article we will perform the following action  :
 1. Get a Virtual Network